alexstaravoitau/KITTI-Dataset/README.md

 ## Dependencies

-Notebook requires [`pykitti`](https://github.com/utiasSTARS/pykitti).
+Apart from the usual dependencies like `numpy` and `matplotlib` notebook requires [`pykitti`](https://github.com/utiasSTARS/pykitti).
 You can install it via pip using:

 ```
 pip install pykitti